What Is an Index Fund?

 How do index funds work?

-Before we answer that question, it might help if we take a step back and review what a market index is.
-A market index is basically a collection or portfolio of investments that represent a certain part of the financial market.
+A market index is basically a collection or portfolio of investments that represents a certain part of the financial market.
 These indices are commonly used as market benchmarks.
 In other words, investors often look to them to get a general sense of how the financial markets are doing.

-Now, you can’t invest directly in a market index since it’s a hypothetical portfolio used as a market benchmark.
+Be aware that you can’t invest directly in a market index since it’s a hypothetical portfolio used as a market benchmark.
 That’s why you typically have to invest through an index fund.
 For instance, say you were to invest in a S&P 500 index fund.
 The fund’s portfolio would include stocks (either all or a representative sample) from the S&P 500 market index, aiming to track its performance as closely as possible.

-Why index funds are popular
+Why are index funds popular?

 Because many index funds are passively managed, they often come with lower investment fees and operating expenses than actively-managed funds.
 And this is one reason why they’ve caught the attention of many investors.
 Index funds are generally considered a low-cost investment that could help you further diversify your portfolio.

-If you’re someone who’s planning to invest for the long haul or prefers a more passive investing approach when it comes to saving for retirement or building wealth – index funds might be a good option to consider for your portfolio.
+If you’re someone who’s planning to invest for the long term or prefers a more passive investing approach when it comes to saving for retirement or building wealth – index funds might be a good option to consider for your portfolio.

-• Investment costs.
-While index funds tend to have lower fees and expenses than actively-managed funds, that’s not always going to be the case.
-So don’t skip through a fund’s prospectus.
-Read through it carefully and pay attention the fund’s investment fees, like its expense ratio.
+Pay attention to the fund’s investment fees, like its expense ratio.
 You might think a percentage point here or there in fees may not seem like a big deal at the moment, but fees can really add up over time and eat into your overall returns.
-(Psst…check out our article on investment fees where we provide an example of this.)

-• Lack of flexibility.
 Market volatility is a potential risk for almost all types of investments.
 Since an index fund tracks a particular market index, if that market – say, the stock market – sees a down swing, the value of your stock index fund will drop, too.
 And you may have limited flexibility to respond to these market swings since you can’t simply get rid of underperforming stocks within the fund whenever you want.

 This article is for informational purposes only and shall not constitute an offer, solicitation, or recommendation.
 This article was prepared by and approved by Marcus by Goldman Sachs® but is not a description of any of the products or services offered by and does not reflect the institutional opinions of The Goldman Sachs Group, Inc., Goldman Sachs Bank USA, or any of their affiliates, subsidiaries or divisions.
 Goldman Sachs Bank USA is not providing any financial, economic, legal, accounting, tax or other recommendation in this article and it is not a substitute for individualized professional advice.
 Information and opinions expressed in this article are as of the date of this material only and subject to change without notice.
 Information contained in this article does not constitute the provision of investment advice by Goldman Sachs Bank USA, or any of its affiliates, none of which are a fiduciary with respect to any person or plan by reason of providing the material or content herein.
 Neither Goldman Sachs Bank USA, nor any of its affiliates make any representations or warranties, express or implied, as to the accuracy or completeness of the statements or any information contained in this document and any liability therefore is expressly disclaimed.